pptyasar/LeetMe/Readme.md

 <details>
 <summary>209.
 Minimum Size Subarray Sum</summary>

-**Description:** Given an array of positive integers nums and a positive integer target, return the minimal length of a contiguous subarray [numsl, numsl+1, ..., numsr-1, numsr] of which the sum is greater than or equal to target.
+Given an array of positive integers nums and a positive integer target, return the minimal length of a contiguous subarray [numsl, numsl+1, ..., numsr-1, numsr] of which the sum is greater than or equal to target.
 If there is no such subarray, return 0 instead.

-**Example:**
 Input: target = 7, nums = [2,3,1,2,4,3]
 Output: 2